stravalib/stravalib/CONTRIBUTING.md

 # How to Contribute to Stravalib

 **Attention:** This contributing guide provides a high-level overview for contributing to `stravalib`.
-If you are interested in submitting a pr, be sure to read our development guide **TODO link to be added in next pr**.

 **Thank you for considering contributing to stravalib!**
 This is a community-driven project.
 It's people like you that make it useful and successful.
-These are some of the many ways to contribute:
+We welcome contributions of all kinds.
+Below are some of the many ways that you can contribute to `stravalib`:

 * Submit bug reports and feature requests
 * Write tutorials or examples
 * Fix typos and improve the documentation
 * Submit code fixes

+[Please read our
+development guide](https://stravalib.readthedocs.io/contributing/development-guide.html) if you are interested in submitting a pull request to suggest changes to our code or documentation,.

 ## Contribution ground rules
 The stravalib maintainers work on stravalib in their free time because they love the package's contribution to the Python ecosystem.
 As such we value contributions but also value respectful interactions with stravalib users.